Genivia/ugrep/README.md

            --help [WHAT], -?
 [WHAT]
                   Display a help message, specifically on WHAT when specified.
-In addition, `--help format' displays an overview of FORMAT fields, `--help  regex'  displays an overview of regular expressions and `--help globs' displays an overview of glob syntax  and  conven- tions.
+In addition, `--help format' displays an overview of FORMAT fields, `--help regex' displays an overview of regular expressions and `--help globs' displays an overview of glob syntax and conventions.

            --hexdump=[1-8][a][bch][A[NUM]][B[NUM]][C[NUM]]
                   Output matches in 1 to 8 columns of 8 hexadecimal octets.
 The default is 2 columns or 16 octets per line.
 Option `a' outputs a `*' for all hex lines that are identical to the previous hex line, `b' removes all space breaks, `c' removes the character column, `h' removes hex spacing, `A' includes up to NUM hex lines after the match, `B' includes up to NUM hex lines before the match and `C' includes up to NUM hex lines.
 When NUM is omitted, the matching line is included in the output.
 See also options -U, -W and -X.

            --hidden, -.
                   Search hidden files and directories.

            --hyperlink
                   Hyperlinks are enabled for file names when colors are enabled.
                   Same as --colors=hl.

            -I, --ignore-binary
                   Ignore matches in binary files.
 This option is equivalent to the --binary-files=without-match option.

            -i, --ignore-case
                   Perform case insensitive matching.
 By default, ugrep is case sensitive.
 By default, this option applies to ASCII letters only.
-Use options -P and -i for Unicode case insensitive match- ing.
+                  Use options -P and -i for Unicode case insensitive matching.

            --ignore-files[=FILE]
                   Ignore files and directories matching the globs in each FILE that is encountered in recursive searches.
 The default FILE is `.gitignore'.
 Matching files and directories located in the directory of a FILE's location and in directories below are ignored by temporarily extending the --exclude and --exclude-dir globs, as if --exclude-from=FILE is locally enforced.
 Globbing syntax is the same as the --exclude-from=FILE gitignore syntax;
                   directories are excluded when the glob ends in a `/', same as git.
                   Files and directories explicitly specified as command line arguments are never ignored.
 This option may be repeated with additional files.

            --include=GLOB
-                  Search only files whose name matches GLOB using wildcard  match- ing, same as -g GLOB.
-GLOB can use **, *, ?, and [...] as wild- cards and \ to quote a wildcard or  backslash  character  liter- ally.
+                  Search only files whose name matches GLOB using wildcard matching, same as -g GLOB.
+GLOB can use **, *, ?, and [...] as wildcards and \ to quote a wildcard or backslash character literally.
 When GLOB contains a `/', full pathnames are matched.
 Otherwise basenames are matched.
 When GLOB ends with a `/', directories are included as if --include-dir is specified.
-Oth- erwise files are included.
+Otherwise files are included.
 Note that --exclude patterns take priority over --include patterns.
-GLOB should be quoted to pre- vent shell globbing.
+GLOB should be quoted to prevent shell globbing.
 This option may be repeated.

            --include-dir=GLOB
-                  Only directories whose name matches GLOB are included in  recur- sive  searches,  same  as  -g GLOB/.
-GLOB can use **, *, ?, and [...] as wildcards and \ to quote a wildcard or backslash  char- acter  literally.
+                  Only directories whose name matches GLOB are included in recursive searches, same as -g GLOB/.
+GLOB can use **, *, ?, and [...] as wildcards and \ to quote a wildcard or backslash character literally.
 When GLOB contains a `/', full pathnames are matched.
                   Otherwise basenames are matched.
-Note   that --exclude-dir  patterns  take  priority  over --include-dir pat- terns.
+Note that --exclude-dir patterns take priority over --include-dir patterns.
 GLOB should be quoted to prevent shell globbing.
 This option may be repeated.

            --include-from=FILE
                   Read the globs from FILE and search only files and directories whose name matches one or more globs.
 A glob can use **, *, ?, and [...] as wildcards and \ to quote a wildcard or backslash character literally.
 When a glob contains a `/', full pathnames are matched.
 Otherwise basenames are matched.
 When a glob ends with a `/', directories are included as if --include-dir is specified.
 Otherwise files are included.
-A glob starting with a `!' overrides  previously-specified  inclusions  by  excluding matching  files.
+A glob starting with a `!' overrides previously-specified inclusions by excluding
+                  matching files.
 Lines starting with a `#' and empty lines in FILE are ignored.
 When FILE is a `-', standard input is read.
 This option may be repeated.

            --include-fs=MOUNTS
                   Only file systems specified by MOUNTS are included in recursive searches.
 MOUNTS is a comma-separated list of mount points or pathnames of directories on file systems.  --include-fs=. restricts recursive searches to the file system of the working directory only.
 Note that --exclude-fs mounts take priority over --include-fs mounts.
 This option may be repeated.

            -J NUM, --jobs=NUM
                   Specifies the number of threads spawned to search files.
 By default an optimum number of threads is spawned to search files simultaneously.  -J1 disables threading: files are searched in the same order as specified.

            -j, --smart-case
-                  Perform  case insensitive matching like option -i, unless a pat- tern is specified with a literal ASCII upper case letter.
+                  Perform case insensitive matching like option -i, unless a pattern is specified with a literal ASCII upper case letter.

            --json Output file matches in JSON.
 If -H, -n, -k, or -b is specified, additional values are output.
 See also options --format and -u.